Bad behavior among airline passengers soars

 The Association is also asking for better collaboration between airlines, airports, airport bars, restaurants, and duty-free shops since the vast majority of intoxication incidents occur from alcohol consumed prior to the flight.

-“No one wants to stop people having a good time when they go on holiday – but we all have a responsibility to behave with respect for other passengers and the crew.
-For the sake of the majority, we make no apology for seeking to crack down on the bad behavior of a tiny number of travelers who can make a flight very uncomfortable for everyone else,” said Clifford.
+“No one wants to stop people having a good time when they go on holiday, but we all have a responsibility to behave with respect for other passengers and the crew.
+For the sake of the majority, we make no apology for seeking to crack down on the bad behavior of a tiny number of travelers who can make a flight very uncomfortable for everyone else,” Clifford said.